samconley/meal-plan-randomizer/README.md

 3. Optionally, you may edit the environment varibles to suit your needs:

-- `LESS_RECENT_THAN_DAYS` -- (Integer) The minimum number of days that must elapse before a meal is eligible to be chosen again.

 - `NUM_MEALS_TO_SEND` -- (Integer) The number of meals from your list to be sent each week.

 - `SOURCE_FILE_DIR` -- Relative directory where the meals.json file is located.